ayaelnakeb/air-hockey-game/README.md

 ## Features
-Real-Time Gameplay: Experience the fast-paced action of air hockey with continuously moving puck and responsive player controls.
+**Real-Time Gameplay:** Experience the fast-paced action of air hockey with continuously moving puck and responsive player controls.

-Intelligent AI Opponent: The computer-controlled striker uses a predictive heuristic to anticipate and intercept the puck.
+**Intelligent AI Opponent:** The computer-controlled striker uses a predictive heuristic to anticipate and intercept the puck.

-Score Tracking and Timer: Keep track of the scores and a countdown timer that limits the game to three minutes.
+**Score Tracking and Timer:** Keep track of the scores and a countdown timer that limits the game to three minutes.

-Dynamic Collision Handling: Realistic puck collisions with walls and strikers are handled using vector mathematics.
+**Dynamic Collision Handling:** Realistic puck collisions with walls and strikers are handled using vector mathematics.
-Optional Sound Effects: Basic sound generation enhances the immersive experience.

 -------------------------